-Changes in this permit include the addition of ammonia and E. coli final effluent limits and the removal of temperature.
+Changes in this permit include the addition of a schedule of compliance to meet final effluent limitations for ammonia and E. coli and the removal of monitoring requirements for temperature.
 See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the addition of reporting of Non-detects and bypass reporting requirements.
+Special conditions were updated to include the addition of inflow and infiltration reporting requirements, reporting of Non-detects, and bypass reporting requirements.